vbotka/ansible-collection-freebsd/docs/source/ug_best_practice.rst

 * The *iocage* module can't cover all use-cases.
 The maintenance of such complexity wouldn't be efficient.

 * For use cases not covered by the module, use the *runner* tasks from the role *iocage*.
+Use the module *command* if not idempotent.
+For example, if using the option *--count*.

 .. _ug_bp_installation:
 .. include:: ug_bp_installation.rst